Ben-Tay/CyberSecurity/Week 3 - Safe Browsing/Plug-Ins.md

 ## Security Certificates
 > Security certificates, or secure sockets layer (SSL) certificates, authenticate a website’s identity and enable an encrypted connection between a web server and a browser.
+* SSL encrypts data through a secure end-to-end connection.
+Even if a hacker sniffs the packets on the network, the data is scrambled and not human-readable.

 > SSL certificates come from organizations called root certificate stores or Certificates of Authority, commonly called a CA.